MileHacker Logo

 Engaging with Communities

-When visiting a community like Dettah, do so with prior arrangement or as part of an organized tour headed by a local guide.
+When checking out a community like Dettah, do so with prior arrangement or as part of a pre-arranged tour headed by a local guide.
 This creates sure you respect local customs and community privacy.

 Interaction Guidelines